Cooking with Nana Ling

 How to make Baileys Mars Bar Slice

-Divide the chocolate into two parts - one weighing 75 grams and the other weighing 240 grams.
+Divide the milk chocolate into two parts - one weighing 75 grams and the other weighing 240 grams.

 Next add these ingredients to a large saucepan: the mars bars (broken up with your hands), 75 gram measure of the milk chocolate, butter, golden syrup and Baileys (see image 1).
 Place the saucepan over very low heat and stir with a small whisk to combine (see image 2).
 Keep stirring until the mixture reaches a smooth, runny consistency.
 The mixture should resemble melted chocolate, with no lumps (see image 3).